Person

 Early Life

-The third of ten children, Early was 16 years old when his mother died in 1832.
-The following year he received an appointment as a cadet to the Military Academy at West Point.
-Early later admitted “there was nothing worthy of particular note” during his time at West Point and that he was not an exemplary soldier.
-In 1837, he graduated 18th out of a class of 50.
+Jubal Anderson Early was born on November 3, 1816, the third of ten children in a well-connected family.
+Early's ancestors helped colonize Virginia's eastern shore before moving west to the Blue Ridge Mountains.
+The family managed a lage tobacco plantation that relied on enslaved labor.
+Early was 16 years old when his mother died in 1832.
+The following year he received an appointment to the United States Military Academy at West Point.
+In 1837, he graduated 18th out of a class of 50 cadets.

-On January 7, 1847, Early mustered back into the army as a major of the 1st Virginia Volunteers, for service in the Mexican-American War.
-During this service, Early performed garrison duties, including a two month stint as the military governor of Monterrey, Mexico.
-Though he saw no fighting during the war, Early was still crippled by it.
+In January 1847, Early mustered back into the army as a Major of the 1st Virginia Volunteers, for service in the Mexican-American War.
+Though he saw no fighting during the war, Early was still impacted by it.
 In the fall of 1847, he contracted the chronic rheumatism that plagued him for the rest of his life.
-Relieved of duty, he was allowed to return to the United States to recuperate for several months.
-While attempting to return to duty in Mexico, in January 1848, Jubal Early was aboard the steamer Blue Ridge on the Ohio River.
-During the night of January 8, the Blue Ridge suffered a boiler explosion that killed 14 people and injured Early slightly.
-He made it back to his regiment by February and commanded it until mustering out of service at Fortress Monroe in April 1848.
+He was allowed to return to the United States to recuperate for several months, returning to his regiment by February 1848.
+The unit was mustered out of service at Fortress Monroe that April.
 Once more out of the army, Jubal Early returned to his law practice.

-Serving in Virginia for most of the war, he was involved in all the Army of Northern Virginia's major engagements from 1862 to 1864 including the Seven Days' Battles, Second Manassas, Antietam, Fredericksburg, and Gettysburg, holding the position of division commander during several battles.
-In the 1864 Overland Campaign, fought at the Wilderness, assumed temporary command of the III Corps at Spotsylvania, and was named commander of the II Corps at the Battle of Cold Harbor.
+Although Early was a Unionist prior to the war, and was opposed to secession, he quickly enlisted in Confederate service in April 1861 after Virginia officially seceded from the United States.
+He rose quickly through the ranks, starting out as Colonel of the 24th Virginia Infantry before being promoted to Brigadier General, Major General, and eventually Lieutenant General.
+Serving in Virginia for most of the war, Early was involved in all the major engagements from 1862 to 1864 including the Seven Days' Battles, Second Manassas, Antietam, Fredericksburg, and Gettysburg.
+During the 1864 Overland Campaign Early was the acting commander of the 3rd Corps at Spotsylvania and was named the permanent commander of the 2nd Corps at the Battle of Cold Harbor.

-Jubal Early’s staunch defense of Confederate memory continued into the 1890s.
-During this period he, along with other Confederate Heritage organizations, shaped the views and memory of the American Civil War and Reconstruction through writings, speeches and monuments.
-Early remained ‘unreconstructed’ for the remainder of his life and very active both in the literary world and on the speakers circuit.
-He had little time for Southerners who were reconciliatory to the North, especially those who became Republicans after the war, including such well known commanders as Lieutenant General James Longstreet and Colonel John Mosby
+Jubal Early’s staunch defense of white supremacy and Confederate memory continued into the 1890s.
+During this period, he, along with other Confederate Heritage organizations, shaped the education and memory of the American Civil War and Reconstruction.
+He had little time for Southerners who were reconciliatory to the North, especially those who became Republicans after the war, including James Longstreet and John Mosby

 Antietam National Battlefield, Cedar Creek & Belle Grove National Historical Park, Civil War Defenses of Washington , Fort Monroe National Monument, Fredericksburg & Spotsylvania National Military Park, Gettysburg National Military Park, Monocacy National Battlefield, Richmond National Battlefield Park more »